Aircon Refrigerant System

 | Pressure is low, leak at coil or compressor | Major component leak | Assess whether replacement is needed |

-Do not approve a top-up without finding the leak first.
-A refill without repairs just delays the same problem.
+- Do not approve a top-up without finding the leak first.
+A refill without a repair just delays the same cooling loss and wastes the cost of the gas.

-You can wait if cooling is still acceptable and pressure is only borderline low.
+- You can wait if cooling is still acceptable and pressure is only borderline low.
+Monitor for worsening symptoms over the next few days.

-Do not wait if ice is forming on coils or pipes.
-Turn the unit off immediately and get it checked, as this stresses the compressor.
+- Do not wait if ice is forming on the indoor coil or pipes — turn the unit off and get it checked.
+Running a system with very low refrigerant overheats the compressor and can cause permanent damage.